-This article will focus primarily on hard jerkbaits as they are widely misunderstood by many novice anglers.
+This article will focus primarily on hard jerkbaits as many novice anglers widely misunderstand them.

-Some anglers do have success by using a steady retrieve with a jerkbait, but this is rare.
-The lure is actually designed to be used in a sporadic, darting motion through the water.
+Some anglers succeed by using a steady retrieve with a jerkbait, but this is rare.
+The lure is designed to be used in a sporadic, darting motion through the water.
 This distinct motion is caused by the angler literally ‘jerking’ the rod to one side or the other during their retrieve.

 In most cases, fish will strike at the lure when it pauses through your retrieve, so pay special attention to any weight you feel on the rod as you make this jerking motion.
-Many times, a fish will bite and you won’t realize it until you’ve jerked the rod again.
-It’s very important to jerk the rod in a way that won’t rip the lure out of the fish’s mouth in these instances.
+Often, a fish will bite and you won’t realize it until you’ve jerked the rod again.
+In these instances, it’s vital to jerk the rod in a way that won’t rip the lure out of the fish’s mouth.

-Finding the right temp with your jerkbait is the key to having a successful day on the water with it.
-There will be times when a faster retrieve with more vigorous darting motions will have a better effect on enticing fish to bite, but it’s important to pay close attention to the speed and intensity you retrieve your jerkbait with throughout different times of the year.
+Finding the right temperature with your jerkbait is the key to a successful day on the water.
+Sometimes, a faster retrieve with more vigorous darting motions will have a better effect on enticing fish to bite.
+Pay close attention to the speed and intensity you retrieve your jerkbait with throughout different times of the year.

-As the spring months wind on and the bass spawn gets closer, many fish will feed very heavily and will aggressively attack anything they see that remotely looks like a bait fish.
-It’s at this time that jerkbaits are their most productive of any other time of year.
+As the spring months wind on and the bass spawn gets closer, many fish will feed heavily and aggressively attack anything they see that remotely looks like a bait fish.
+At this time, jerkbaits are their most productive of any other time of year.

 When to Fish a Jerkbait

-One of the most important things to remember about jerkbaits is that they are vastly different from crankbaits.
-While crankbaits can be run through open water and produce many strikes, jerkbaits are better suited for being fished close to structure or over ledges where bass will lie in wait for their next meal.
+One of the most important things to remember about jerkbaits is that they vastly differ from crankbaits.
+While crankbaits can be run through open water and produce many strikes, jerkbaits are better suited for being fished close to structure or over ledges where bass will wait for their next meal.

-During the spring or fall, jerkbaits are going to be the best lure you can have in your tackle arsenal.
-It’s important to buy a good variety of jerkbaits in order to better gauge just what fish are willing to bite on a certain day.
-In these milder months, fish will usually hang out in medium depths around 8 to 16 feet.
+During the spring or fall, jerkbaits will be the best lure you can have in your tackle arsenal.
+Buying a good variety of jerkbaits is essential to gauge better what fish are willing to bite on a specific day.
+In these milder months, fish usually hang out in medium depths, around 8 to 16 feet.
 Fish in this water column will typically be more apt to bite at a darting bait fish that appears to be wounded or aimlessly swimming through the water.

-Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve down to deep water and escape the extreme temperatures.
-In most cases, a jerkbait simply isn’t capable of reaching such depth and will be much more productive during the mild months of spring and fall.
+Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve deep water and escape extreme cold temperatures.
+In most cases, a jerkbait can’t reach such depth and will be much more productive during the mild months of spring and fall.

 Jerkbaits are most productive in shallow-water areas of any lake.
-It’s better to stick to areas that are filled with some type of grass or other structure where bass will usually lie in wait for their next meal, or might simply use the shade to escape the sunlight.
+It’s better to stick to areas filled with some grass or other structure where bass will usually lie in wait for their next meal, or might simply use the shade to escape the sunlight.

-Fishing jerkbaits over points can usually be the best strategy as you’re able to cover much greater depth changes on both sides of the point where fish are likely to hang out.
-Focus your efforts along rocky shorelines and points, as well as areas that might be flat or sandy.
+Fishing jerkbaits over points can usually be the best strategy as you can cover much greater depth changes on both sides of the point where fish are likely to hang out.
+Focus your efforts along rocky shorelines and points and areas that might be flat or sandy.

-You can also have success by fishing a jerkbait along areas where there are significant depth changes.
+You can also succeed by fishing a jerkbait along areas with significant depth changes.
 It’s best to fish perpendicular to these depth changes in a way that spreads out and covers more of the area than you might by fishing parallel.
 Jerkbaits can also be very productive around docks at certain times of the year when fish will retreat under these docks to avoid warmer water and sunlight.

-A suspended jerkbait is one of the most productive lures you can have at certain times of the year.
-During the mild spring and fall months, when fish will be suspended at medium depths that aren’t shallow or necessarily deep, using a suspended jerkbait can entice them to bite.
-There is no specific method to using these types of jerkbait and you should fish them with the same variety of cadences that you would any other jerkbait.
+A suspending jerkbait is one of the most productive lures you can have at certain times of the year.
+During the mild spring and fall months, when fish will be suspended at medium depths that aren’t shallow or deep, a suspended jerkbait can entice them to bite.
+There is no specific method to using these types of jerkbait; you should fish them with the same variety of cadences that you would any other jerkbait.